chris-noel-chan/large-data-website/_posts/2013-11-01-sportive-road.md

 title: Sportive / Road
 layout: half-grid
 category: leisure
-description: *Sportive bikes* are similar to *racing bikes*, but distinguished by being built more for endurance than bursts of speed
+description: "*Sportive bikes* are similar to *racing bikes*, but distinguished by being built more for endurance than bursts of speed"
 thumb: road-trace.jpg
 source: http://en.wikipedia.org/wiki/Road_bicycle
 ---